We suggest the following logic to compare and eventually choose a LMS:

 LMS types are differentiated by 2 main criteria: licensing type and deployment type.

 - Open source LMSs, on the contrary, work under the terms of the GNU General Public License.
-The licence is intended to guarantee freedom to share and change the programme and ensures that it is free for all users.
+The license is intended to guarantee freedom to share and change the programme and ensures that it is free for all users.

 - On-Premise Learning Management Systems are most of the time enterprise products hosted on the company’s own server.
 They are traditionally more expensive, but their price can be justified by the fact that they offer more customization and individualization than any other type, and they tackle scalability issues.
 Most of them can be integrated with other locally hosted products.